Poisson Geometry Related to Atiyah Sequences: Short exact sequences of -groupoids over gauge groupoids

 which is the dual of the short exact sequence of (\ref{duzyVtrojkaG}) in sense of the dualization procedure described in Section~\ref{sect:prelims}.
-In particular the first groupoid of (\ref{C}) is the \VBgpd dual to the tangent prolongation groupoid of the gauge groupoid $\frac{P\times P}{G}\tto P/G$.
+In particular the f\/irst groupoid of (\ref{C}) is the $\mathcal{V}\!\mathcal{B}$-groupoid dual to the tangent prolongation groupoid of the gauge groupoid $\frac{P\times P}{G}\tto P/G$.